bitpay/bitcoin-brand/README.md

 Bitcoin is an innovative, digital currency and payment system that makes transacting online faster, easier, and safer.

-Bitcoin protects consumers from identity theft, makes international banking more efficient and accessible, reduces transaction costs, and elliminates the risk of payment fraud.
+Bitcoin protects consumers from identity theft, makes international banking more efficient and accessible, reduces transaction costs, and eliminates the risk of payment fraud.

 For more information, please visit [bitcoin.org](https://bitcoin.org/).